 You may manage with just a waste skip, otherwise it would probably be worth considering hiring a dumper.
 These can be loaded by the digger with a lot of material at a time.

-If you’re looking for Mini Digger hire in Nottingham or the surrounding area, or have any other plant hire needs, then be sure to contact the AE Faulks plant hire team on 01664 822 797, or, alternatively, you can request an online quote.
+If you’re looking for Mini Digger hire in Nottingham or the surrounding areas, or have any other plant hire needs, then be sure to contact the AE Faulks plant hire team on 01664 822 797, or, alternatively, you can request an online quote.
 Take a look at the full range of areas we cover around the East and West Midlands.